 For further details, go to: https://www.immigration.govt.nz/funds-transfer-scheme

-Please be very careful of your possessions.
+Please be very careful with your possessions.

-DO NOT CARRY large amounts of cash.
+DO NOT carry large amounts of cash.

 Always lock your car when leaving it unattended.

 DO NOT leave valuable possessions in your vehicle for others to see (lock them in the boot of the car or conceal them as much as possible).
 Skill New Zealand can take no responsibility for theft or lost property.